Modern History of the Republic of the Marshall Islands 2000-Present

 2013 Sep 3, Leaders of Pacific nations gathered in Majuro, Marshall Islands, for their annual Pacific Islands Forum (PIF).
 Marshall Islands Pres.
 Christopher Loeak hoped to drum up support for a “Majuro declaration" on climate change.

-It is estimated there are currently 100,000 Marshallese in the world , with up to half living as diasporas in such U.S. communities as:
+It is estimated there are currently 100,000 Marshallese in the world , with up to half [50,000] living in diasporas in such U.S. communities as:

 [Costa Mesa/Los Angeles CA - NPR Radio Program]